 For some careers, a professional qualification is a requirement, providing the knowledge and skills that you’ll need to practise.
 Examples include a number of healthcare professions, teaching, law, and architecture.

 A postgraduate qualification isn’t required to be an engineer, but getting chartered is a significant milestone in an engineering career.
 A common way of engineers fulfilling the academic requirements of chartership is an approved postgraduate course.

 The postgraduate premium

 In some sectors, a postgraduate qualification can bring what has been described as ‘the postgraduate premium’.

 Clearly, the earning potential very much depends on the sector and whether your postgraduate qualification is related to your career.
 A petro chemist shouldn’t expect a large increase in earning potential with a masters in Victorian gothic literature.
 But with advanced research in filtration techniques it would be a much more realistic expectation.
 This is particularly the case in industries that respect advanced level qualifications and the expertise.

 Recently, there has been more discussion over what’s been described as the academic arms race.
-In a crowded market place with increased competition for jobs and an oversupply of graduates, is it enough just to have a bachelors’ degree anymore?
-As the 2.1 becomes ubiquitous, masters are becoming more and more usual as candidates struggle to stand out in competitive industries.
+In a crowded marketplace with increased competition for jobs and an oversupply of graduates, some are suggesting that an undergraduate degree isn’t enough.